mattschofield/folkabulary/README.md

 # Setup

-Clone this repo.
+Clone this repo with

+    git clone git@github.com:mattschofield/folkabulary.git

 Change into the directory and run

     python -m SimpleHTTPServer

-And go to
+And go (in your browser) to

     localhost:8000